First Congregational Church

 Their beginnings were humble.
 At the age of 61, Reverend Daniel Kloss from Kansas moved to Tempe in 1891.
 Following him were more Kansans, responding to a push for immigration to the Salt River Valley.
 They created a "Kansas Colony" in the city of Tempe.
 Many of these residents were interested in creating a Congregational Church.
-The church was officially founded in 1892, but would not have a permanent space until the construction of this building in 1899.
-The congregation has held the same site since its construction, a feat no other building has matched.
+The church was officially founded in 1892, but did not have a permanent space until the construction of the building in 1899.
+The congregation has held services at the same site since its construction.

-This building is reminiscent of architecture primarily found in Ohio and built according to the "Akron Plan".
+The building is reminiscent of architecture primarily found in Ohio and built according to the "Akron Plan".
 The church has undergone many renovations since its original construction.
-A room for Sunday school services (before held in the church's auditorium) was added in 1910.
+A room for Sunday school services, that were previously held in the church's auditorium, was added in 1910.
 The original steeple was removed between 1928 and 1929.
 A new social hall, replacing the 1910 addition and dedicated as Prior Hall, was added in the early 1950s.
-The most notable renovation was an addition of a sanctuary and the addition of a new steeple in 1953.
+The most notable renovation was the addition of a sanctuary and of a new steeple in 1953.
 The sanctuary was designed and constructed by local architect Kemper Goodwin, who also created the designs for the Tempe Municipal Building.
 All additions and renovations have been sensitive to the original design.
 Even old brick used in the original building was combined with new brick to create the new sanctuary.

-This property was the first to be designated for the local Tempe Historical Property Register in 2000.
+The property was the first to be designated for the local Tempe Historic Property Register in 2000.
 The congregation itself welcomes people of all backgrounds and regularly schedules meals for the poor and other philanthropic activities.
 The church now sits alongside an Islamic Center, and both are renowned for their good neighbor policy.
 Both organizations received the MLK Diversity award in 2002.